Richard Koch

 Richard John Koch (born 28 July 1950 in London) is a British management consultant, venture capital investor and author of books on management, marketing and lifestyle.
+He has written about the application of the Pareto principle, or the "80/20 rule," to business and personal contexts in his book The 80/20 Principle (1997).

 Career

 Koch has an M.A. from Oxford University and an M.B.A. from The Wharton School.
 Initially Koch worked as a consultant with the Boston Consulting Group.
 Subsequently he became a partner at Bain and Company.
 After leaving Bain in 1983 he co-founded L.E.K.
 Consulting with Iain Evans and James Lawrence.

-Businesses owned by Koch have included Filofax, Plymouth Gin, Belgo Restaurants, Betfair, FanDuel, and Auto1.
+Koch has owned businesses including Filofax, Plymouth Gin, Belgo Restaurants, Betfair, FanDuel, and Auto1.